ArtemiePirnau/ArtemiePirnau/README.md

 ## About me
 - Hi, :wave: i'm Pirnau Artemie, a student.
 Enthusiast of web development.
 I always try to grow and study something new and interesting.
 I am always looking for new and useful information
-## I'm a student and i love programming
 - :man_technologist: I'm currently working on my website
 - :computer: I'm currently learning React JS
 - :stars: Fun fact: I love to read books and i'm workout athlete